-With this simple treatment-control design we are able to determine the causal effect of treatmentinduced variation in inflation expectations and wage growth expectations on each of the posterior responses - our main variables of interest - and labor market actions.
+induced variation in inflation expectations and wage growth expectations on each of the posterior responses - our main variables of interest - and labor market actions.
 For example, when we induce variation in inflation expectations, we can then measure, relative to the control group, to what extent income growth expectations move.
 Prior expectations in this design serve to capture differences in respondent information sets before any treatments are applied.
-The methodology section below details how we use the elicited prior and posterior expectations to exactly quantify the treatment effects.
+Section 5 below presents these methodological details and the results of the analysis.